Find out more about Penal Code 3056 with this article.

 Individuals accused of violating their parole can face a parole revocation hearing in California.
 During this hearing, the prosecution works to show there is probable cause that an individual violated their parole.
 The prosecution does not have to show beyond a reasonable doubt that a parole violation occurred.

 A parole revocation hearing takes place in front of a parole board.
 At this kind of hearing, lawyers can offer evidence to show that their client’s parole was or was not violated.
-A criminal defense lawyer in Los Angeles can also protect their client’s rights during these hearings.
+A criminal defense lawyer can also protect their client’s rights during these hearings.

 Results of a Parole Revocation Hearing in California